-There are 78 rivers in England and Wales that regularly support salmon (Annex 1), although some of these river stocks are very small and support minimal catches.
-Conservation limits (CLs) and Management Targets (MTs) have been set for the 64 principal salmon rivers in England and Wales and are used to give annual advice on stock status and to assess the need for management and conservation measures.
-The model used by the Environment Agency to derive a stock-recruitment curve for each river, and thereby CLs and MTs, assumes that juvenile production is at a 'pristine' level for that river type (i.e. is not affected by adverse water quality, degraded physical habitat, etc).
+There are 49 river systems in England and 31 in Wales that regularly support salmon (Annex 1), although some of the stocks are very small and support minimal catches.
+Conservation limits (CLs) and Management Targets (MTs) have been set for the 42 principal salmon rivers in England and 22 in Wales and are used to give annual advice on stock status and to assess the need for management and conservation measures.
+The model used to derive a stock-recruitment curve for each river, and thereby CLs and MTs, assumes that juvenile production is at a 'pristine' level for that river type (i.e. is not affected by adverse water quality, degraded physical habitat, etc).